Stuycs-K/finalprojectapcs-5-ou-jiefeng-young-sophia/DEVLOG-Sophia.md

 - added decimal point and type casted the result
 - seems to work now, nice
 ### 2025-06-05 - More Custom debugging
-- making bomb should come after every click because you can adjust size after percentage
+- class, making bomb should come after every click because you can adjust size after percentage
+- adjusting the scale so 1) less insta-kill(anything is possible if you try hard enough though)
+- and 2) tile is not size, but rather amount on the board